gildesmarais/website/_drafts/html2rss.md

 This is what emerged:

-1. A **Ruby gem**[^4] which takes a config for each site and returns a RSS feed.
+1. A **Ruby gem**[^4] which takes a config, scrapes the site and builds the RSS feed.
-2. A repository with **feed configs** which has tests to identify broken configs and has utilities for simple config creation.
+2. A repository with **feed configs**.
+It also contains tests to identify broken configs and provides utilities for feed config creation.
-3. A **web** application which handles caching (prevent hammering the site's server and provide RSS to clients with properly setup HTTP cache headers)
+3. A **web** application which handles caching (providing RSS feeds to clients with properly setup HTTP cache headers and prevents hammering the site's server)

-It should be deployed automatically and the feeds generation should just work.
+The web application should be deployed automatically, always contain all feed configs from the repository.

 I don't want to monetize this project.
-The opposite is the case: I want others to be able to run their own instances, without the need to know Ruby or another programming language.
+Quite the opposite is the case: I want others to be able to run their own instances, without the need to know Ruby or another programming language.

 ### The html2rss gem

-The [html2rss gem](https://rubygems.org/gems/html2rss) takes a feed config and scrapes, extracts and generates a ruby RSS object.
+The [html2rss gem](https://rubygems.org/gems/html2rss) generates a Ruby RSS object from the feed config.
+It does so by scraping and extracting the website.

 Scraping involves a tad more than just selecting an HTML element's text contents.

-- You want to sanitize the HTML you'll use.
+- You want to sanitize HTML.
 - You might find useful information in a `data` attribute in the page's source.
+- You need to convert relative URLs to absolute ones.
 - You want to parse dates & times in the publishers' time zone.
 - Maybe the website is a JSON API and you want that response converted to a RSS feed?
-- Maybe you want to send the request with Authorization or Cookie HTTP headers?
+- You might need to send requests with Authorization or Cookie HTTP headers.
 - You want to scrape several syntactically equal pages on one website without duplicating the configs.
+- You want to create a custom item description from other attributes.

 Over a short time the gem's functionality grew and several _item extractors_ and _post processors_ came to life.

-In a few nightly session I've brushed up the [gem's README](https://github.com/gildesmarais/html2rss/blob/master/README.md) to cover everything it is capable of.
-It's all automatically tested.
+In a few nightly session I've brushed up the documentation to cover everything the gem is capable of.
+I won't repeat what the gem is capable of in detail.
+If you want to dive deeper, I suggest reading the [gem's README](https://github.com/gildesmarais/html2rss/blob/master/README.md).

+The gem's code is automatically tested.
 There's also code documentation for the API, usually with examples.
 However, I'd recommend looking inside the test suite to find more complex examples.

 ### A repository of configs